What to know about the H-1B visa program

 Premium processing costs an additional $1,225 and ensures a response from the US Citizenship and Immigration Services in 15 days or the fee is refunded.

-Processing of standard H-1B applications -- those that are not premium -- takes between three to six months.
+Processing of standard H-1B applications -- those that are not premium -- takes between three and six months.

 The suspension on expedited visas becomes effective April 3 and could last up to six months, according to the agency.